Bonnie Rochman's The Gene Machine and Mark O'Connell's To Be a Machine, reviewed: Matters of life and death

 Doubleday, 241 pages, $35.95

 Mark Zuckerberg wants to reshape the world.
 At least that’s the vision the Facebook co-founder outlined in a recent 6,000-word manifesto about how the company intends to navigate these strange, perhaps historic times.
-Zuckerberg wrote about his desire to build a global community in the face of increasing polarization and to do something about the ideological bubbles that, thanks to social media, may have contributed to the rise of Donald Trump and the alt-right.But the notion that Facebook had a role to play at all in last year’s election points to just how quickly and significantly the social network has become powerful.
+Zuckerberg wrote about his desire to build a global community in the face of increasing polarization and to do something about the ideological bubbles that, thanks to social media, may have contributed to the rise of Donald Trump and the resurgence of racist, fascist and white-supremacist ideologies.

+But the notion that Facebook had a role to play at all in last year’s U.S. election points to just how quickly and significantly the social network has become powerful.
 As New York Times media critic John Herrmann noted on Twitter, one “can’t help but see the words ‘THE PLATFORM IS THE NEW STATE’ flashing between every paragraph.”

 The idea being that Facebook’s ultimate goal isn’t simply a better social network, but something as far-ranging as a new kind of geopolitical organization.

-Such high-flying ideas have become de rigeur in Silicon Valley.
-PayPal founder and early Facebook investor Peter Thiel once wanted to build a libertarian island off the west coast of the United States.
-Tesla CEO Elon Musk wants to do everything from dig traffic-alleviating tunnels under Los Angeles to send humans to Mars.
+Such high-flying ideas have become de rigueur in Silicon Valley.
+PayPal founder and early Facebook investor Peter Thiel once wanted to build a libertarian island off the U.S. West Coast.
+Tesla chief executive Elon Musk wants to do everything from digging traffic-alleviating tunnels under Los Angeles to sending humans to Mars.
 Perhaps it’s unsurprising that the techno-utopian tenor of our age is now also found in the two things that bookmark our lives: birth and death.
 On the one end, is the promise of genetic sequencing and screening that may radically alter health and child-rearing; on the other, are those trying to cheat that most fundamental, unifying human phenomenon: mortality.

 Those are the topics of Bonnie Rochman’s The Gene Machine, which investigates both the promise and threat of genetic screening in babies, and Mark O’Connell’s To Be a Machine, which sets its sights on transhumanism, a movement that seeks to meld technology and the body – and even do away with the body altogether.
 Even if those ideas conjure a shudder in some deep part of your soul, they nonetheless each revolve around the basic question of what technology is supposed to do.
 When tinkering with the very basic ideas about existence, however, it’s also worth asking: where does technology end and the human begin?